Vocational Education and Training

 Study at a TAFE College or other VET providers

 Students at the college can also study Vocational Education and Training certificate courses at some TAFE colleges.
 The details of these courses can be found on the TAFE at School website or by contacting the Careers/VET Office at the College.
-Students may elect to undertake a TAFE course in Year 11 or delay until Year 12.
-It must be noted though that some courses do run over three semesters and must be commenced in Year 11.
+Students may elect to undertake a TAFE course in Year 11.

-Students wishing to undertake a career in Nursing can undertake the Mater Dual Health Certificate Program through Mater Education Limited (RTO No 5210).
-This course runs through the latter part of Year 11 through Year 12.
+Students wishing to undertake a career in Nursing or Allied Health can undertake the Dual Health Certificate Program through Mater Education Limited (RTO No 5210).
+This course runs typically through Year 11 – Terms 1 to 3.

 Complaints and Appeals Policy